 - Improvement activities undertaken are not those in the ‘activities which are not eligible for funding’ section of this guidance.

 - All parties to the application have given their express approval to its provisions.

 All first, infant, primary, secondary, middle, all-through alternative provision and special academies and maintained schools, and pupil referral units in England qualify for support, with the exception of:

 - solely 16+ provision institutions (that is, those which are not part of a secondary school)

 - schools subject to academy orders (unless exceptional circumstances apply)

 - schools which are open but proposed to close

-Each application must include at least 4 supported schools, and at least 70% of the supported schools in each application must meet at least one of the eligibility criteria set out in the main eligibility criteria for the fund.
-This will allow for applications which include schools which do not meet any of the main eligibility criteria, but are identified by local intelligence as being at risk of decline.
+Each application must include at least 4 supported schools, and at least 70% of the supported schools in each application must meet at least one of the eligibility criteria.
+The remaining 30% of schools may be those which do not meet any of the eligibility criteria, but are identified by local intelligence as being at risk of decline.